iHazelly/Deep-Reinforcement-Learning-Shooter-GuardianPPO/README.md

 5. **Fine-tuning** – PPO with low LR (1e-5) for 820 episodes

 ---
+## 📝 Citation
+If you use this code or environment in your research, please cite:

+@inproceedings{khanongsuwan2025guardian,
+  title={BC-Guided Self-Imitation PPO: Failure-Informed Reinforcement Learning for a 3D Turret-Shooter Environment}, author={Khanongsuwan, Paradorn and Datephanyawat, Jirapat}, year={2025}
+}
+---

 ## AI Use Declaration
 During the development of this project, we used AI tools for: